Long Thanh International Airport

-Long Thanh International Airport is an international airport under construction in Long Thành district, Đồng Nai province, Vietnam, approximately 40 km east of Ho Chi Minh City.
+Long Thanh International Airport is an international airport under construction in Long Thành ward, Đồng Nai city, Vietnam, approximately 40 km east of Ho Chi Minh City.
 It will be the second airport to serve the Ho Chi Minh City metropolitan area, after the existing Tan Son Nhat International Airport, which is the busiest airport in Vietnam.
-It is being built as an alternative to the existing airport, in order to relieve its increasing traffic, demand and congestion, as it could not be further expanded due to urban growth around it.
+It is being built as an alternative to the existing airport in order to relieve its increasing traffic, congestion and demand, as Tân Sơn Nhất could not be further expanded due to being completely surrounded by dense urban growth.

 The Government of Vietnam approved its construction on 4 January 2021.
+Construction began the next day on 5 January, and its first phase was scheduled to be finished by September 2025, but now it is expected to be finished by late 2026.

+On 19 December 2025, the airport was inaugurated by the Airports Corporation of Vietnam in a ceremonial "technical opening."
+The event featured the first flights to land at the airport, including a special charter operated by Vietnam Airlines carrying government leaders, followed by technical flights from Vietjet Air and Bamboo Airways.
+While these flights carried government officials and technical crews, full commercial operations are scheduled to commence in December 2026.

-Construction began the next day on 5 January, and its first phase was scheduled to be finished by September 2025, but now it is expected to be finished by the first half of 2026.
-The airport has a maximum designed capacity to serve over 100 million passengers and five million tonnes of cargo annually, which would make it the largest airport in Vietnam, Southeast Asia and one of the largest in the world.
-The project is the most expensive infrastructure project in Vietnam's history.
-Once open, both airports will operate together.
-The airport will become a new hub for the flag carrier Vietnam Airlines, with early suggestions to make it the only Vietnamese operator at the new airport, while other Vietnamese airlines such as VietJet Air have invested in facilities at Long Thanh.
+Long Thành airport has a maximum designed capacity to serve over 100 million passengers and five million tonnes of cargo annually, which would make it the largest airport in both Vietnam and Southeast Asia, and one of the largest in the world.
+It is the most expensive infrastructure project in Vietnam's history.
+Once open, both Long Thành and Tân Sơn Nhất airports will continue to operate in tandem.
+Long Thành will become a new hub for the flag carrier Vietnam Airlines; other Vietnamese airlines such as VietJet Air have also invested in facilities at Long Thành.

-The project is being developed in four phases, the first of which cost about US$4.6 billion, with an area of around 5580 ha, a capacity of 25 million passengers and 1.2 million tonnes of cargo per year, one terminal and one 4000 m-long and 60 m-wide runway, was officially approved by the Prime Minister of Vietnam, Nguyễn Xuân Phúc, on 11 November 2020, with completion originally planned in 2025, later delayed to 2026.
-It is slated to be fully completed with the remaining three phases at a cost of US$ 18.7 billion, which will provide another three terminal-runway sets covering an area of more than 10000 ha, by 2035.
+The project is being developed in four phases, the first of which cost about US$4.6 billion, with an area of around 5580 ha, a capacity of 25 million passengers and 1.2 million tonnes of cargo per year, one terminal and one 4000 m-long and 60 m-wide runway, was officially approved by Prime Minister Nguyễn Xuân Phúc on 11 November 2020.
+Completion was originally planned in 2025, but has since been delayed to late 2026.
+The remaining three phases are slated to be fully completed by 2035 at a cost of US$18.7 billion, which will provide another three terminal-runway sets covering an area of more than 10000 ha.